 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder commonly associated with deficits in social communication, restricted interests and repetitive sensory behaviours.
 Our lab takes a strength-based approach to studying ASD, such that autistic individuals are not deficit but different in the perceptual and cognitive processes they apply to interact with/make sense of the world.

-Electroencephalography (EEG) is a neuroimaging method which records the electrical activity in the brain.
+Electroencephalography (EEG) is a neurophysiological measure of electrical activity in the brain.
 EEG non-invasive and painless.
-To collect EEG data, small electrodes are placed on the surface of the scalp to record changes in voltage.
+To collect EEG data, small electrodes are placed on the surface of the scalp.
 This EEG data can be time-locked to a specific stimulus and averaged across many trials.
-In this way, EEG data can reflect the brain’s different cognitive mechanisms such as semantic processing or change detection.
+In this way, EEG data can reflect the brain’s different cognitive mechanisms such as semantic processing or auditory discrimination.

 Psychophysics is the branch of psychology that examines how physical changes in stimuli, such as intensity or duration, affect behavioral and neural responses.
 Our experiments use finely controlled auditory and auditory stimuli to assess how information from these sensory modalities are processed and integrated over time.